 Prof. Dr. Sascha Schäfer, University of Regensburg

 The goal of IQ-Sense is to develop and demonstrate integrated quantum sensors that surpass current sensors in terms of precision.
-The project links researchers from the natural sciences with scientists in the filed of life science and medicine to tailor quantum systems for the detection of different measuring quantities to realize sensors with unprecedented sensitivity.
+The project links researchers from the natural sciences with scientists in the field of life science and medicine to tailor quantum systems for the detection of different measuring quantities to realize sensors with unprecedented sensitivity.
 The application scenarios for such sensors are manifold, especially in the life sciences.

 IQ-Sense is a joint project by researchers from the Julius-Maximilians-Universität of Würzburg (JMU), the Walther-Meißner-Institute (WMI) of the Bavarian Academy of Sciences and Humanities (BAdW) and the Technical University of Munich (TUM).